What To Do After Buying Real Estate at Tax Sale

 You Just Bought a Tax Sale Property in Oklahoma – What To Do Next

 When real estate investors buy properties at county tax sales, foreclosures, and other county auctions, it is often confusing to know what to do next.
 Here’s a helpful guide discussing what to do after buying real estate at a tax sale in Oklahoma.

 Don’t have time to read the whole article and FAQ?
 Call or text Avenue Legal Group at 405-938-3107 to discuss your tax sale property and how to move forward today.

-By state statute, county tax assessors in every county in Oklahoma keep a list of the properties with outstanding property tax debts and delinquent property tax bills.
-After three years of nonpayment of the property taxes, a parcel of real estate is eligible for resale with the bidding typically starting at the exact amount of unpaid taxes.
-In Oklahoma, these sales happen every June in every county across the state – but some counties may not have any properties that actually make it to auction.
+By law, county tax assessors throughout Oklahoma keep a list of properties with property tax debts and delinquent property tax bills.
+After three years of nonpayment of the property taxes, real estate is eligible for resale with the bidding typically starting at the exact amount of unpaid taxes.
+In Oklahoma, these sales happen every June in every county across the state.
+Some counties may not have any properties that actually make it to auction.

 NOTE: Properties bought at the June tax sale do not have marketable title until a quiet title action is completed.
 This can force delays in your next sale if not cured ahead of time; banks will not fund loans to your buyers and title companies will not issue title insurance, indefinitely delaying closing.

 I just bought a property at tax sale…

 Most deeds are issued within 2-3 days of the conclusion of the tax sale auction.
 Be sure to record your deed with the county clerk in the county’s official land records as soon as possible.
 In Oklahoma, the first person who files a valid claim to ownership of a property is often in a better legal position than the second or third person to record.